ismasan/ismaelcelis.com/content/posts/composable-pipelines-ruby-railway.md

 end
 ```

 What's all this about?
-Now we can chain pipeline steps using result sub types as glue.
+It means that we can now chain pipeline steps using result sub types as glue.

 ```ruby
 # Happy path